AmlHussein/AmlHussein/README.md

 - 👋 Hi, I’m @AmlHussein
 - 👀 I’m interested in ...Tech things
 - 🌱 I’m currently learning ...
-Web Developing & AI/ML
+Web Developing & AI/ML & Game /Android apps Developing
 - 💞️ I’m looking to collaborate on ...
+Projects related to the above fields
 - 📫 How to reach me ...

 <!---